-This site is suited for domestic livestock grazing in the spring or summer.
+This site is suited for livestock grazing in late spring after the soil begins to dry.
 Estimated initial stocking rate will be determined with the landowner or decision-maker.
 They will be based on the inventory which includes species, composition, similarity index, production, past use history, season of use and seasonal preference.
 Calculations used to determine estimated initial stocking rate will be based on forage preference ratings.